VisualNeuroscienceLaboratory/mountainsort_examples/hpcREADME.md

 ~~~~
 ssh prince
 ~~~~
 from a terminal window to access the prince HPC; further, ForwardX11 will allow you to get any graphical interfaces on the cluster sent (i.e. forwarded) to your home machine.
-For details on X11, see [https://uisapp2.iu.edu/confluence-prd/pages/viewpage.action?pageId=280461906](this guide).
+For details on X11, see [this guide](https://uisapp2.iu.edu/confluence-prd/pages/viewpage.action?pageId=280461906).

 3. Our shared folder for VNL/ is /beegfs/work/movshon/.
 We have a (mini)conda install here, as well as all necessary packages and mountainsort/lab dependencies.
 For your own ease, you can add the following line to your bash profile (~/.bash_profile) on the HPC:
 ~~~~